dvalentina/protected-dashboard/README.md

 ## Task

-All requirements of the test task are met, namely:
+All requirements of the test assignment are met, namely:

-:heavy_check_mark: This is a Single-Page Application.
+- [x] This is a Single-Page Application.

-:heavy_check_mark: When user opens the page without an authentication token, the Sign-in form gets displayed and Email/Password asked.
+- [x] When user opens the page without an authentication token, the Sign-in form gets displayed and Email/Password asked.

-:heavy_check_mark: Upon sign in, the SPA authenticates the credentials using API.
+- [x] Upon sign in, the SPA authenticates the credentials using API.
 Error message appears if authentication didn't pass.

-:heavy_check_mark: If authorization was successful, user session get created and the Dashboard gets available.
+- [x] If authorization was successful, user session get created and the Dashboard gets available.

-:heavy_check_mark: Secret data (Exam result) gets fetched from the backend API and shown on the ExamCard component.
+- [x] Secret data (Exam result) gets fetched from the backend API and shown on the ExamCard component.

-:heavy_check_mark: Page refresh/reload doesn't require re-authorization (In-browser session gets reused).
+- [x] Page refresh/reload doesn't require re-authorization (In-browser session gets reused).

-:heavy_check_mark: User is able to log out using top-left menu.
+- [x] User is able to log out using top-left menu.
 Auth token gets destroyed and user gets redirected to the authentication page.

 ## Tools & Technologies